Mstr0A/Kobalt/README.md

 }
 ```

-Replace `YOUR_BOT_TOKEN` with your actual token and adjust the prefix as desired.
+Replace `YOUR_TOKEN` and `YOUR_ID` with your actual bot token and discord account ID, and adjust the prefix as desired.

 ---